 The controller parameters are divided into two groups.

-A) The first group of parameters is related to the control performance.
+A) the first group of parameters is related to the control performance.
 They need to be adjusted based on the system to be controlled.
-Table show the list of these parameters, their range and initial set value.
+Table 2 shows the list of these parameters, their range and initial set value